Russia offers passports to east Ukraine, president-elect decries 'aggressor state'

 Poroshenko urged Ukraine’s allies “to prevent the worst scenario, to severely condemn the destructive and criminal actions of the Russian authorities and to strengthen the regime of international sanctions”.

-Additional reporting by Anton Zverev in Moscow, Andrei Makhovsky and Natalia Zinets in KIev; Writing by Anton Kolodyazhnyy, Christian Lowe and Matthias Williams; Editing by Andrew Heavens and Alison Williams
+Reporting by Darya Korsunskaya and Pavel Polityuk; Additional reporting by Anton Zverev in Moscow, Andrei Makhovsky and Natalia Zinets in Kiev and Eric Beech in Washington; Writing by Anton Kolodyazhnyy, Christian Lowe and Matthias Williams; Editing by Andrew Heavens, Alison Williams and Peter Cooney